Back to knowledge

 • Be inspired by how Mission cities planned systematically their portfolios for climate neutrality, sector by sector

-• Learn which sectors and sub-sectors are the most effective in reducing GHG emissions of EU cities, depending on cities' climate (hot/cold), energy mix and other relevant cities' characteristics
+• Learn which solutions by sectors and sub-sectors are implemented by European cities in reducing GHG emissions of EU cities

-• Have an overview of the resources available by Ambition/emission domain in terms of technical and non- technical solutions through the NetZeroCities tools, including visual exploration of actions implemented by Pilot and Mission cities, technical solutions, citizen-led solutions and multi-actor collaborations
+• Have an overview of the resources available by emission domain and related solution themes in terms of technical and non- technical solutions through the NetZeroCities tools, including visual exploration of technical solutions, citizen-led solutions social innovation and multi-actor collaborations

 Who is this session for?